-The capital structure of the Group consists of net debt, which includes the borrowings disclosed in cash and cash equivalents and equity, comprising share capital, statutory reserve, and retained earnings.
+The capital structure of the Group consists of net debt (borrowings adjusted with cash and cash equivalents) and equity (comprising share capital, statutory reserve, and retained earnings).
 The Group is not subject to any externally imposed capital requirements.

 Gearing ratio